-3. As stated in Note 40 of Schedule 15 of the Accounts, the Board has, during the year, recorded a provision of Rs.
-500 Crores as Provision for Contingencies (upto 31st March, 2019- Rs.1,000 Crores) towards any possible liabilities that may eventually arise out of closure of those matter that are under dispute / litigation as at the balance sheet date.
+2. As stated in Note 40 of Schedule 15 of the Accounts, the Board has, during the year, recorded a provision of Rs.
+500 Crores as Provision for Contingencies (Rs.
+500 Crores during the year ended 31st March 2019) (Rs.
+1,500 Crores upto 31st March, 2020) (Rs.
+1,000 Crores upto 31st March 2019) towards any possible liabilities that may eventually arise out of closure of those matters that are under dispute / litigation as at the balance sheet date.
 Pending resolution of the matters, we are unable to state the adjustments that may be required to the amount recognised as Provision for Contingencies.